tommasorigon/India-SequentiaLogit/README.md

 ### Shiny application

 We also provide a [Shiny application](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/SequentiaLogisticApp) in which, for every combination of covariates characterizing the different women profiles, the posterior probabilities of the corresponding contraceptive preferences, and the sequential probabilities in Figure 1, are computed.
-The characteristics of each woman (e.g. `AGE`, `CHILD`, etc.) can be defined interactively by the user.
+The characteristics of each woman (e.g. `age`, `child`, etc.) can be defined interactively by the user.

 The application relies on three `R` packages: `shiny`, `shinydashboard` and `ggplot2`.
 If not already available, these packages **should be installed** using the `R` function `install.packages()`.
 Once these packages are installed, the Shiny application can be launched by executing the following `R` code.